wp-plugins/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 2.1.1 =
+- Added the ability to automatically removes auto-insert items with no unit associated when a unit is removed.
+- Chagned the displayed product price of the `Search` unit type to use the discount price if there is an offered price.
+- Optimized the performance.

 = 2.1.0 - 11/24/2014 =
 - Added the India locale for the search unit type.